|Click here for the News & Notes archive.

 ROOTED & MOWING – MANY HANDS MAKE LIGHT WORK

-May-October – The lawn mowers are almost new and we need a crew!
-We desperately need more volunteers to mow the lawns at the church, school, and the upper lot.
+May-October – Summer is here and the grass is growing!
+We could still use more volunteers to mow the lawns at the church, school, and the upper lot.
 If you are willing to help out once a month, or just one time this season, please contact Kurt and Kelly Kramer here or at 414-475-9071.
 Your help saves us thousands of dollars in contract expenses!

 EVENT REGISTRATION PAGE

 Are you organizing a St. John’s event?
 Share the news with those you want to reach by completing an event registration form found on St. John’s website.
 Simply go to “Upcoming Events” and click the link above the calendar to get started.
 For questions, please contact the church office here.

 Wondering why we worship the way that we do?
 Curious about the color of the paraments in the front of church?
 Looking for background on one of the books of the Bible?
 Check out the new Understanding Lutheran Worship booklet located in each pew.
 This booklet provides an explanation of a variety of aspects of worship at St. John’s.

 St. John’s CES puts together a Service Directory each year for members and families.
 This is a resource that our members can use if they are ever in need of one of the services listed.
 If you have a professional skill, hobby, home business etc. that you would like to include in a future directory, please fill out a form here and return it to the church or school office or email it to Tracey Lampe by clicking here.
 For more information about the Service Directory, click here.